 Some organizations, such as Netflix, Amazon, and Coca-Cola, actively seek to learn from failure: if you want to experiment and innovate, this implies that you’re taking risks, in which case the occasional failure is inevitable.
 However, the way you handle failure might sometimes heavily depend on your sector or industry as well.

 Would your organization benefit more from collaboration between team members or competition between team members?

 When assessing whether your company is competitive or collaborative, you need to keep in mind that neither is right nor wrong, but that one of them is simply a better fit for your organization.

 Organizations with a strong competitive culture are often fast-paced and they benefit from employees who put in extra effort and achieve specific results, which are often closely tied to profits, market share, volume of sales, response times, etc. When a competitive culture goes wrong though, it can lead to ethical compromises like with Wells Fargo, which has paid a $3 billion settlement for using fraudulent sales practices (which resulted from, among other factors, their high-pressure work environment).

-One way to check if a competitive work environment is positive or toxic is to identify whether employees feel anxious or excited in their work environment, and especially when you’re announcing the next goals and performance targets, according to Harvard Business Review.
+According to Harvard Business Review, one way to check if a competitive work environment is leading to a positive or toxic culture is to identify whether employees feel anxious or excited in their work environment, especially when you’re announcing the next goals and performance targets.
 You could use anonymized surveys to check that.

-Collaborative organizational culture is important for organizations where coordinated group effort is necessary to get the best results.
+Meanwhile, collaborative organizational culture is essential for organizations where coordinated group effort and greater consensus are necessary to get the best results.
 One of its biggest pluses is the high rate of employee satisfaction and retention.
 A dysfunctional collaborative culture can lead to high performers feeling weighed down by a disorganized team, however.

 For this part of your organizational culture assessment, you could ask the following questions: